 After the planting of a young tree, mild, slow-acting fertiliser can be beneficial for the plant during the initial growing season.
 Established Norway spruce trees don’t have any special fertiliser needs but if you want to make sure the soil is rich and fertile enough, you can feed your plant with fertiliser twice a month during early spring and once a month during the summer period.
 Never fertilise just before winter when the tree slows down its growth rate.

-Norway Spruce care
+Norway Spruce care tips

 - Each spring spread a layer of mulch 5cm away from the tree trunk and at a radius of 10cm.